Marribank

-Marribank, earlier known as Carrolup, is a locality in the Shire of Kojonup, Western Australia, approximately 30 km north-west of Katanning.
+Marribank, earlier known as Carrolup Native Settlement, is located in the Shire of Kojonup, Western Australia, approximately 30 km north-west of Katanning.
 It was the site of one of two large native settlements for Indigenous Australians established by the office of the Protector of Aborigines of the Western Australian state government.
 The settlement was one place that the Stolen Generations were taken after being separated from their families.
 Artworks produced by children at Carrolup are some of the only extant objects produced by members of the Stolen Generations across Australia.

 History

 Background

 In 1905, the Western Australian government approved an act that deemed all Aboriginal or part-Aboriginal children to be wards of the state, with the Chief Protector of Aborigines (now considered their legal guardian) granted the legal power to take them from their parents' care and put them into institutions.
 Aboriginal children were taken from their parents, especially if they had a European or part-European ancestry, in order to break the possibility of being socialised within traditional Aboriginal language and culture, as a part of a government policy which has become known as the Stolen Generations.
 It was hoped by the Protector of Aborigines that boys would be trained as agricultural labourers, and girls would obtain work as domestic servants.

 Children living at Carrolup of marriageable age had to obtain official government permission to marry.
 As the official policy was acknowledged as "smoothing the pillow of a dying race", the "breeding out" of Aboriginal racial characteristics was encouraged.
 The officials took little or no action in cases of sexual abuse of girls by those officially in charge of them.